top of page

 The NYC Office of the Mayor offers internships to high school students who are interested in the functioning of city government and policy.
 You can apply to the department of your choice and, if selected, will work with that department for the duration of your internship.

-You can expect to collaborate with full-time staff and work on various projects, including conducting research, attending meetings, managing incoming inquiries, analyzing data, drafting briefings, staffing events, etc.
+You will collaborate with full-time staff and work on various projects, including conducting research, attending meetings, managing incoming inquiries, analyzing data, drafting briefings, staffing events, and more.

 Through the bi-weekly Speaker Series, you also learn more about the inner workings of the City government.
 Guest speakers include Deputy Mayors, Commissioners, Program Directors, and other senior staff.
 You will also get a chance to develop a service project with other interns!
 The goal is to design and execute a project to impact the most deserving communities and uplift New Yorkers in need.